 |9.
 Tread water using eggbeater action for 30 seconds|

 10. Complete an obstacle course (using minimum of four objects) with feet off the pool floor throughout

-Don't forget a child who can complete all of these outcomes is eligible for a Kellogg's ASA National Plan Award for Stage 7.
-You can also encourage them through the stage with a Kellogg's ASA Rainbow Distance Award for 200m, the Kellogg's ASA Rainbow Stroke Awards, the Swim Challenge Bronze Challenge and the Personal Survival Award Level 2.
+Don't forget a child who can complete all of these outcomes is eligible for an ASA National Plan Award for Stage 7.
+You can also encourage them through the stage with an ASA Rainbow Distance Award for 200m, the ASA Rainbow Stroke Awards, the Swim Challenge Bronze Challenge and the Personal Survival Award Level 2.

 Why not try an old favourite game, "Crab tag", made more difficult to practice the egg-beater in Stage 7.

 The players cross the pool travelling sideways and avoiding the catcher.
 The catcher waits in the middle of the pool, treading water using eggbeater action for at least 30 seconds.
 Crabs are safe if they float with their face submerged blowing bubbles.
 Crabs who are caught also become catchers.
 When there are more catchers than crabs a new catcher can be selected and the game restarted.

 For more tips on how to draw out the FUNdamental Movement Skills of this game, along with teaching tips on equipment, rules and safety and ways to make the game easier or harder, read our ASA Learn to Swim Framework Games Pack.

 Try and make sure your swimmers complete stage 7!
 Many parents may be tempted to withdraw children early becuase their child can 'swim' but by completing Stage 7 the swimmer will have achieved a broader range of aquatic skills.